 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-Pupil’s Activities – Discuss health rules with the teacher.
+Pupil’s Activities – Discuss the harmful substances harmful on the chart.

 To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson.